>

 Is it cheaper to repair older cars?

-One of the main reasons older cars can be fixed cheaper than new ones is that most main dealer garages charge upwards of £100 per hour.
-This means a simple oil change can be £100 before parts!
+Another reason older cars are often cheaper to maintain is that main dealer garages typically charge £100+ per hour, meaning even a simple oil change can cost over £100 before parts.

 Are used cars covered by warranty?